Zoidberg2/OllamaXMPP/README.md

 ---

 ## Usage
-Edit the botconf.ini with your parameters(credentials for the XMPP server, prefered paths etc...).
+Edit the botconfig.ini with your parameters(credentials for the XMPP server, prefered paths etc...).
 To run the script, simply execute:

 ```bash